2021 Canadian federal election: Demographics

-Student Vote Canada results
+Student Vote results

 Student votes are mock elections, running parallel to actual elections, in which students not of voting age participate.
 Student vote elections are administered by Student Vote Canada, and are for educational purposes and do not count towards the results.
 Both Lanark—Frontenac—Kingston and Ville-Marie—Le Sud-Ouest—Île-des-Sœurs are tied, resulting in only 336 of 338 ridings being declared.